-When you travel in India, you will notice that shops in and around all the tourist attractions display pashmina shawls.
+When you travel in India, you will notice that shops in and around all the tourist attractions display these shawls.

 Mir Sayeed Ali Hamadani, an eminent Muslim scholar, is said to have brought the art and crafts of Iran to Kashmir in the 14th century.
 He had a great influence on the religious, social and political aspects of the Kashmiri people.
 He is certainly believed to have brought around 700 followers to Kashmir.
 These included weavers as well.
 They started the unique tradition of shawl weaving in the homeland of pashmina goats.

 It was Hamadani who advised the Kashmiri ruler, Sultan Qutb-ud-Din (1373-89) to commence the shawl weaving industry in Kashmir.
-That is how pashmina shawls came into being from the soft wool produced by Ladakhi kashmiri goats.
+That is how this came into being from the soft wool produced by Ladakhi kashmiri goats.

 Power Looms vs Traditional Handlooms